 Organizing is a powerful tool for effecting social change.
-You can use it to advocate for electoral change, influence people to vote, get support for your NGO, campaign for your political parties, pressure your elected officials to fulfill their electoral promises, and hold corporations accountable.
+You can use it to advocate for electoral change, increase your donor database, get support for your NGO, campaign for your political parties, pressure your elected officials to fulfill their electoral promises, and hold corporations accountable.
 However, with the many opportunities that the internet offers, as well as the number of people on it – for example, over 90% of US residents can access the internet – it is only natural that organizing goes digital.

 What is digital organizing?